 I have to tell you that I have worked harder on this tutorial than I have on any of my previous tutorials.
 I really tried to make sure to cover everything I could think that to help explain the steps needed to produce gradient shading.
 How to get smooth gradient shading is one of the most common questions I get asked from people trying to learn pyrography, but it is a hard question to answer as I can’t see what you are doing.
 I really hope that I was able to write this so it makes sense, answers a lot of questions I get, and helps improve your results.
 Please leave me a comment and let me know how I did.
 If something isn’t clear then put that in a comment and I’ll try to clarify.

-Let’s get to work.
+Let’s get started.

 TIP 1 – SMOOTH SURFACE